Tiaw999/ALOHA/README.md

 - **SQL Assertions:**
   - SQL assertions are used to ensure that only valid operations are performed in the database, preventing invalid data from being saved.
 - **SQL Procedures and Triggers:**
-  - Procedures and triggers are used to efficiently handle data tasks like updating totals or performing specific actions when certain events occur, such as closing the store or recording a sale.
+  - Procedures and triggers are used to efficiently handle data tasks like inputting and updating Expenses

 ### 4. **Graphical User Interface (GUI)**
 - **User-Friendly Navigation:**